-At the Company's last AGM held on 26 October 2022, all the Directors and external auditors had attended the AGM with physical attendance.
+At the Company's last AGM held on 26 October 2023, all the Directors (apart from Mr Ch'ng Jit Koon) and external auditors had attended the AGM with physical attendance.
 The Company will organize the forthcoming AGM with physical attendance and there is no option for members to participate via electronic means.